watermelon233nori/SimpleLatestLinker/README.md

 Just input the number!
 The script will generate a soft link which can direct to the directory corresponding to the number you input.

-I often use it on command-line tools, so I can change the GUI program's configuration (e.g. *path to ffmpeg and ffprobe binaries (executable)* is <code>D:\Portable Programs\FFmpeg\latest\<code>).
+I often use it on command-line tools, so I can change the GUI program's configuration (e.g. *path to ffmpeg and ffprobe binaries (executable)* is `D:\Portable Programs\FFmpeg\latest\`).
 If these command-line tools update, I just need decompress the package to the FFmpeg version directory and run the script so that I don't need to change the configuration.

-I will add decompress function in half a year if I remember.